JavaDawid/codingchallenges/README.md

 ## LICENCE ##

-The project is released with the https://www.apache.org/licenses/LICENSE-2.0
+The Tic-Tac-Toe project is released under the Apache License, Version 2.0 (https://www.apache.org/licenses/LICENSE-2.0).
+Please refer to the LICENSE file for details.